Ishappa/notes/Git.md

 2. git fetch origin

-3. git rebase origin/main  # Replace 'main' with the branch you want to rebase onto
+3. git rebase origin/main  # Replace 'main'/ or 'master' with the branch you want to rebase onto

 4. git status

+--> if they arise during the rebase process.
+After resolving conflicts, continue the rebase process by running:

+5. git rebase --continue

+6. git push --force-with-lease origin feature/accordion

 ============================Rebase Process:===================